2024 College Football Playoff National Championship: Teams

 The game marked the fourteenth meeting between Michigan and Washington; the Wolverines led the all-time series entering the game with eight wins to Washington's five.
 The most recent meeting between the two was on September 11, 2021, when Michigan defeated Washington, 31–10, at Michigan Stadium in Ann Arbor.
 Michigan and Washington had met four times at the Rose Bowl (1978, 1981, 1992, 1993) in the traditional matchup between the Big Ten and Pac–8/10 champion; this would be the fifth postseason meeting between the teams and the first outside of Pasadena.
 Each team had won two of the Rose Bowl matchups.

 Each of Michigan and Washington's most recent national championships was a split national championship in the 1990s, with Washington topping the Coaches Poll in 1991 and Michigan the AP Poll in 1997.
 This was the first time that either team had played in a definitive national championship game, as neither school participated in a Bowl Coalition, Bowl Alliance, or BCS championship game.
-Both teams lost in the semifinals of their previous College Football Playoff brackets, Washington in 2016 and Michigan in 2021 and 2022.
+Both teams lost in the semi-finals of their previous College Football Playoff brackets, Washington in 2016 and Michigan in 2021 and 2022.

 As part of the ongoing 2021–2024 NCAA conference realignment and collapse of the Pac-12, Washington joined the Big Ten Conference as a full member effective August 2, 2024, meaning that the teams are conference opponents beginning in the 2024 season.
 Their first inter-conference game took place at Husky Stadium in Seattle on October 5, 2024; Washington won the rematch in an upset by a score of 27–17.